ahmad-saleem-23/Final-Project/README.md

 # Subminder

+I was working as a part of a team on this project, i was responsible for setting up the authintication, the add subsecription, with the events associated with it, as well as setting up the email reminder.

 ## Get SubMinder, the ultimate subscription wingman!

 Keep tabs on all your subscriptions and free trials, track renewal and cancellation dates with the built-in calendar, and set up payment and trial end reminders.